1iveowl/CosmosResourceTokenBroker/README.md

 Fast forward a few months and things didn't turn out quite as expected.
 Instead of graduating AppCenter Auth and AppCenter Data, from preview to a final release, [Microsoft announced in February 2020 that both would be retired before completion](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).
 In other words, I would now soon run out of blue pills.

-Such is the world of software i suppose, and choosing to rely on preview versions, came with a risk, although I really hadn't given it much thought.
+Such is the world of software, I suppose, and choosing to rely on preview versions obviously come with it's own set of risks, although I really hadn't given it much thought.
 It stung a bit, but my project started out as a hobby project and an opportunity to learn, so well.

 Anyhow, there's certainly good to be said about red pills too.
 Hence, I decided plunged myself deeper into the underlying technologies that have been supporting AppCenter Auth and Data from the beginning - i.e:
 - [Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/overview).